-5 Date
+Date

-Due to the Utility Companies plans being regularly changed and updated, the Utility Report is only valid at the time of production.
+Utility Companies plans are amended regularly, and this Report is valid at the time of production only.

-6 Liability
+Liability

-For the reasons given in 1-5 above neither emapsite Ltd nor Technics Group (trading name of Subtechnics Limited) can accept any liability for or offer any guarantees for the report or the content.
-No representation is made by either emapsite Ltd and/or Technics Group as to the accuracy, completeness, sufficiency or otherwise of this report.
+Emapsite cannot offer any guarantees nor accept any liability for this Report or its contents.
+No representation is made by Emapsite as to the accuracy, completeness, sufficiency or otherwise of this report.

-7 Copyright
+Copyright

-The copyright of the Utilities Report remains with Technics Group and may not be copied nor communicated using any method either in whole or in part without the prior written consent of Technics Group.
+The copyright of the Utilities Report remains with Emapsite.
+The Report and may not be copied nor communicated using any method either in whole or in part without the prior written consent of Emapsite.

-8 Assignment
+Assignment

-The Utility Report cannot be assigned to any other party without the prior written consent of Technics Group.
+The Utility Report may not be assigned to any other party without the prior written consent.